 4. Kingston Lacy, Sturminster Marshall

 The gardens at Kingston Lacy are one of our favourite places in Dorset for an autumn walk.
 The immaculate grounds are awash with colour at this time of year and a real spectacle to behold against the backdrop of the impressive stately home.
 The woodland walk takes you to the Japanese garden, where you can find a quiet spot to enjoy the sunshine and admire the plants.
-There Japanese garden alone features 40 types of acer and over 180 trees.
+The Japanese garden alone features 40 types of acer and over 180 trees.

-We recommend combining your trip to Kingston Lacy with a visit to White Mill.
+We recommend combining your trip to the National Trust’s Kingston Lacy with a visit to White Mill.
 Located on the same estate, this historic corn mill occupies a beautiful spot overlooking the River Stour.
 Take a leisurely stroll over the bridge and enjoy the surrounding countryside.
 If you arrive early enough, you may even catch the frost and lingering autumn mist.

 5. Brownsea Island, Poole